-Did you know October 4th is National Taco Day 2019?
+Did you know Sunday October 4th is National Taco Day 2020?
 Here’s an easy chicken tinga taco recipe.

 This chicken tinga recipe is a variation from Chef Rick Bayless, who is my go-to for Mexican cuisine (sopa de lima, anyone?) because he shares really easy but awesome Mexican recipes and he seems like he’d be the nicest guy ever.

 Mexican food is diverse, reflecting its geography and history so food in the Yucatan on the east coast is very different than food in the west coast.

 In Puebla, Poblano food is an expression of indigenous cuisine affected by the Spanish settlement, specifically Spanish nuns.
 Some of Puebla’s most famous dishes, including mole poblano and chiles en nogada were created in a convent.

 The traditional chicken tinga recipe is shredded chicken in a tomato chipotle sauce cooked in a clay pot.
 It’s basically a stew, which makes it extremely versatile.

 But opening up the can you can actually see charred bits of tomato and straight from the can the tomatoes taste great, which isn’t always the case – especially for no-name tomatoes.